Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 How To Find Trauma Therapist Blog Post Bright Spot Therapy

 First off, we’re so happy that you’re in a place where you’re exploring healing from emotional or childhood trauma.
 It’s a courageous step but it can be super overwhelming.
-With so many TikTok videos and blogs and Facebook reels, there’s so much content that it can be hard to know where to start.
+With so many TikTok videos and blogs and Facebook reels, there’s so much content that it can be hard to know where to start, especially when seeking to answer questions like, “does trauma therapy help?”

 HOW DO I HEAL FROM TRAUMA?

 First, breathe and pace yourself.
 Know that healing from trauma takes time, emotional resources, and support.
+People often wonder, does trauma therapy help?
 Connecting with a skilled trauma therapist is like having a guide on your journey.
 A great therapist can help you process emotions and memories in a safe space.
 Techniques like Brainspotting, EMDR (Eye Movement Desensitization and Reprocessing), Equine-Facilitated Therapy, Clinical Hypnosis, the Safe and Sound Protocol or talk therapy might come into all be helpful in with healing from trauma, anxiety or depression.

-WHAT ARE THE STEPS TO HEAL FROM ABUSE OR TRAUMA?
+WHAT ARE THE STEPS TO HEAL FROM TRAUMA?

 HOW DO I FIND A GREAT TRAUMA THERAPIST IN METRO DETROIT?

 Looking for a great trauma therapist in Metro Detroit?
 You’re in luck, because there are some awesome therapists out there.
 You can start by asking for recommendations from friends or family.
-Nothing speaks to the great work a therapist does like feedback from a former patient.
+Nothing speaks to the great work a therapist does like feedback from a former patient who knows, does trauma therapy help them?

 Don’t know anyone who has completed trauma therapy?
 No worries online resources like Therapy Den, Mental Health Match, Open Path Collective or Psychology Today can be really helpful.
 Search for therapists who specialize in trauma and are in the Detroit area and accept your insurance.